How To Enter

 Proctoring Requirements for the PhysicsBowl Contest

 The PhysicsBowl exam MUST be proctored.
-Parents or relatives of students are not acceptable proctors.
-It is expected that competitors will take the exam at their local school.
-Homeschooled students should contact nearby high schools, community colleges, or universities to ask if they can take the exam there.
+Parents, relatives, or close friends and acquaintances of students are not acceptable proctors.
+It is expected and preferred that competitors will take the exam at their local school, though they may take the exam elsewhere if needed.

-In order to verify the identity of exam proctors, we ask that email addresses be official school email addresses whenever possible, ideally associated with a school district or an accredited private school.
-If you are unable to provide an official school email, then you will need to provide additional contact information for your organization in order to verify your identity and the identity of the organization.
+In order to verify the identity of exam proctors, we ask that email addresses be official school email addresses, ideally associated with a school district or an accredited private school.
+Personal email addresses are not acceptable.

 School, Teacher, and Student Awards